-The CRO implements a required annual Title VI Nondiscrimination Training Program for all ADOT staff, consultants and contractors and an annual Title VI Training Program for subrecipients.
+The Title VI Program implements the required annual Title VI Nondiscrimination Training Program for all ADOT staff, consultants and contractors and an annual Title VI Training Program for subrecipients.

-ADOT's training component for staff is composed of four levels of training of varied intensity and content.
+ADOT's training component for staff is composed of two (2) levels of training of varied intensity and content.
 Past training has included topics such as methods for identifying and eliminating complaints of discrimination, understanding and applying Title VI regulations and identifying elements of Title VI compliance within program areas.

-- 1. Director and Division This training will occur annually and function as part training and debriefing regarding highlights from the previous reporting year.
-The training portion is high-level and is tailored to identify and address major challenges.
-These trainings will also be conducted at one-on-one staff meetings with the Director and or Division leadership. - Federal Program Area Staff This training will occur annually and, more specifically, will be tailored to the specific functions and major challenges of each federal program area for Title VI compliance. - 3.
-Title VI Liaison Level This training is conducted quarterly and is intended to provide liaisons with an opportunity to discuss issues, ask questions regarding reviews conducted or to be conducted, review specific scenarios, and share experiences.
+- 1. Title VI Liaison Level This training is conducted quarterly and is intended to provide liaisons with an opportunity to discuss issues, ask questions regarding reviews conducted or to be conducted, review specific scenarios, and share experiences.
 It is also an opportunity to provide individualized training related to Title VI/Nondiscrimination requirements and how to apply the requirements to the specific federal program area.
-The training provided to the liaisons is intended to be a trickle-down approach for dissemination to staff in the group. - 4.
-All staff/new staff Annual Title VI training is mandatory for all ADOT employees.
-The available Computer-based Training (CBT) includes an independent study of viewing of elements contained in ADOT's Title VI Nondiscrimination Program, and reviews Title VI, ADA, EJ, and LEP requirements, complaint routing processes, and an emphasis on "knowing their role" as an ADOT employee to ensure nondiscrimination in activities and services provided to the public.
-Title VI training records for all ADOT employees are maintained in ADOT training files and accessible to CRO.
+The training provided to the liaisons is intended to be a trickle-down approach for dissemination to staff in the group.
+Additionally, program area training is provided upon request and on a need basis and, more specifically, are tailored to the specific functions and major challenges of each federal program area for Title VI compliance. - 2.
+All staff/new staff- Annual Title VI training is mandatory for all ADOT employees.
+The available Computer-based Training (CBT) includes an independent study of viewing of elements contained in the Title VI Program, and reviews Title VI, ADA, EJ, and LEP requirements, complaint routing processes, and an emphasis on "knowing their role" as an ADOT employee to ensure nondiscrimination in activities and services provided to the public.
+Title VI training records for all ADOT employees are maintained by ADOT Learning and Development and accessible to the Title VI Program.